-WHO recommends more tests for Sanofi's dengue vaccine
+WHO recommends testing before use of Sanofi's dengue vaccine

 PARIS/CHICAGO (Reuters) - The World Health Organization (WHO) said on Thursday Sanofi’s vaccine against dengue should only be used after testing on individuals to assess whether they have ever been exposed to the infection.

-After a two-day meeting in Geneva, Switzerland, experts at the U.N. agency recommended extra safety measures for the medicine.
+After a two-day meeting in Geneva, Switzerland, experts at the U.N. agency recommended extra safety measures for the medicine, sold as Dengvaxia.

 “We have now clear information that the vaccine needs to be dealt with in a much safer way by using it exclusively in people already infected with dengue before,” Alejandro Cravioto, Chair of the WHO’s Strategic Advisory Group of Experts (SAGE) on Immunization, told reporters.